wp-plugins/sz-google/readme.txt

 * `[sz-hangouts-start] .: google hangouts starter button`

-**Hangouts Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and some default options.
+**Hangouts Functions:** The functions of Hangouts unlike the other components can be used for programming in PHP and allow customization of themes and some default options.

 * `szgoogle_hangouts_get_code_start()`